 - Choose to Add a New App

 - Scroll down to the bottom of the screen and select "STWinkRelay" and tap to continue

 - Wait for the Device Discovery to complete

-You should now have a working 'Wink Relay' device in your Devices list!
+You should now have a working 'Wink Relay' device (and a couple child devices) in your Devices list!
 Open the device from your Device list and tap refresh to make sure everything is synced up.